simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

 The command is then dispatched to the InventoryItemCommandHandlers class<cite>[^1]<cite>.
-In the InventoryItemCommandHandlers class the command is handled and the state of the application is changed when the command is valid and the state of the Aggregate is consistent otherwise the command is rejected.
-The handling of a command generally follows the same pattern:
+In the InventoryItemCommandHandlers class the command is handled and the state of the application is changed when the command is valid and the
+state of the aggregate is consistent otherwise the command is rejected.
+The handling of a command generally follows the pattern:

-1. Load the Aggregate from the AggregateRepository
+1. Load the aggregate from the database via the aggregate repository
-2. Call the command method on the AggregateRoot
+2. Call the domain method on the aggregate root
-3. Save the events to the EventStore
+3. Save the events to the event store
-4. Publish the events to the EventBus
+4. Publish the events to the event bus

-For the ChangeInventoryItemName command the InventoryItemCommandHandlers class looks like this:
+We can find the described pattern in the InventoryItemCommandHandlers class in the handle method for the ChangeInventoryItemName command as shown in the following code snippet.

 ```kotlin
 @Component